Crispy Pork Belly in Red Curry Paste

 See also Thai Red Curry with Prawns Thai Red Curry in Young Coconut Thai Fish Cakes Crispy Pork Belly

 This dish may never make it into the pages of Slimming World but I’ll do my calorie counting on another day :-) The crispy pork skin and the melting texture of the meat in the red curry paste is pretty close to food heaven for me.
 This is not a complicated dish, although it may look that way with the amount of photos in the recipe but that’s simply because I covered every step.
-I’m sure the once you’ve tried this you will agree it was worth the effort no matter how long it took!
+I’m sure the once you have tried this you will agree it was worth the effort no matter how long it took!

 The better the pork belly, the better it will taste.
 At a minimum, I would at least look for outdoor reared pork.